-Small birds have long been a popular choice of pet, and the quail is no exception.
-These little birds are easy to care for, full of personality, and fun to interact with, and they can provide you with eggs that are considered a delicacy in many parts of the world.
-These birds are largely ground-dwelling birds, and while some species can fly, they generally prefer to spend most of their time on the ground.
-They only need small cages or coops for housing, are quieter than chickens, and rarely bite, making them wonderful, egg-producing pets.
+Like many small birds, quails make great pets!
+They are easy to care for, full of personality, and fun to interact with, and they can provide you with eggs that are considered a delicacy in many parts of the world.
+These birds are largely ground dwelling, and while some species can fly, they generally prefer to spend most of their time on the ground.
+Quails only need small cages or coops for housing, are quieter than chickens, and rarely bite.

-There are dozens of species of wild quails and many different domesticated species, and several of these make ideal pets.
-In this article, we look at a few reasons that these little birds can make such great pets and their basic care requirements.
+There are dozens of species of wild quails and many domesticated species.
+In this article, we look at a few reasons that these little birds make such great pets and their basic care requirements.
 Let’s get started!

 There are over 20 different quail species found around the world, with about six of those native to the United States.
-Of these, there are three species commonly kept as pets and for their eggs and meat.
+Of these, three species are commonly kept as pets and for their eggs and meat.

 These medium-sized quails are around 4 inches tall and are native to Russia and Asia.
 They come in a wide variety of colors and patterns and are best known for their delicious eggs, considered a delicacy in most parts of the world.
 They are commonly raised for meat too.
 These quails are among the most easily tamed species and are ideal for beginners.

 The Button Quail is one of the smallest quail species, originating in Asia and reaching only 2.5 inches high as adults.
-They are typically grey with a blue face and red breast but come in various other colors too.
-Since these birds are so small, they are not raised for meat, and their eggs are also tiny, although edible.
-They are fairly easy to tame if raised from chicks, making them more suited as pets rather than for meat or eggs.
+They are typically grey with a blue face and red breast but come in various other colors.
+Since these birds are so small, they are not raised for meat, and their eggs are also tiny, though edible.
+They are fairly easy to tame if raised from chicks, making them more suited as pets than for meat or eggs.

 In the wild, quails feed on a variety of seeds, greens, and insects, and if you let them free-range, they’ll have plenty of access to these foods.
-That said, they should still be fed on a basic diet of standard game bird feed but can also be given leafy greens like kale and spinach.
+They should still be fed on a basic diet of standard game bird feed, but they can also be given leafy greens like kale and spinach.
 Quails are notoriously messy eaters, so you may want to use enclosed feeders to prevent wastage.

-In general, quails make wonderful pets and can be a great source of eggs and healthy meat too.
+Quails can make wonderful pets and be a great source of eggs and healthy meat too.
 They are generally healthy and hardy birds that can live for 3–4 years and are easy to feed and care for.
 If they are raised from chicks and tamed, they can be surprisingly affectionate animals, enjoying being petted and even the occasional cuddle.
-If you have experience with chickens and would like to add another bird species to your home flock, quails are wonderful additions.
+If you have experience with chickens and would like to add another bird species to your home flock, quails are wonderful options.